Kyle-Muir/bing-maps-ajax-control-typescript-declaration/README.md

 Installation
 ============

-You can download the declaration files directly from the downloads page.
+You can download the declaration files directly from Github.

 A NuGet package is also available in the public NuGet repository.

 Install-Package BingMapsTypeScript

+NOTE: The nuget package is currently out of date.